apalii/aws-audio-recog/README.md

  - First lambda: `recognition-task-producer` takes arguments from the POST request and creates task at the SQS
  - SQS has another lambda `recognition-task-consumer` as a trigger which creates record in DynamoDB and also job at AWS Transcribe service
  - AWS Transcribe creates a file with the results which will trigger the 3rd lambda `recognition-post-processing`
- - Lambda `recognition-post-processing` reads the results finds substring and saves results at the DynamoDb table `recognition-results`
+ - Lambda `recognition-post-processing` reads the file, finds substring and saves results at the DynamoDb table `recognition-results`

 ### Request example